We Are Still Treating Existing Patients And Accepting New Patients

+Our doctors and staff are all wearing masks, and we require that all patients bring their own mask or protective face covering to wear throughout any in-person appointments in our offices.
 We currently practice a limited touch policy.
 We use a well-established patient portal to deliver information and instruction, and other technology to maximize communication while minimizing close contact for insurance, billing, and consultative services.
 We use personal protective equipment during procedures and monitoring, and we adhere to strict guidelines regarding symptoms associated with COVID-19, or any concerning contagious disease.
 We have made adjustments to physician schedules and staffing to maximize the care we can give you and minimize the risk for everyone.
 We ask all patients to keep us informed of concerns for contact and exposure to COVID-19 so that we can all remain safe.

 What do I need to know about fertility and pregnancy during the Coronavirus crisis?

 If you’d like to know more about how this virus affects fertility and pregnancy, we published new information on Coronavirus and fertility.
 We will continue to update this as new information becomes available.

 This global crisis is a rapidly changing situation for which we are prepared, however all information on this page is subject to change as new information comes to light, or if there are new orders from the government.